lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
+= 8.7.0 =
+* Several performance upgrades to make Shareaholic EVEN FASTER!!

+* Performance Enhancement: Settings file is now loaded from a globally distributed CDN (Amazon), which will make Shareaholic faster on your site
+* Performance Enhancement: Added support for DNS-Prefetch and Preload which will make Shareaholic EVEN FASTER!!

+= 8.6.7 =
+* Fixed bug where share buttons and other apps were showing up intermittently due to a race condition in the loading sequence

+= 8.6.6 =
+* New: You can now set custom Related Posts thumbnail dimensions.
+See [FAQ in the readme](https://wordpress.org/plugins/shareaholic/) if you would like to change the thumbnail size.

 = 8.6.5 =
 We've improved the server connectivity check.
 If you've been getting the 'retry' error message after installing Shareaholic, this one is for you.